2B Ms Sarah Davies & Ms Bria Jourdain

 Weekly Newsletter

 Please review both Pick Up Patrol and the Lunch Menu with your child.
-Also, there are many new photos on our Photos Page, including completed bridges and the field trip.
+Also, there are new photos on our Photos Page.
+There are pictures from math, writing, social studies, and reading.

 What’s going on in our classroom: